peterheard01/logic-room/_posts/powering-the-cross-platform-economy-with-javascript/2017-06-21-powering-the-cross-platform-economy-with-javascript.md

 JavaScript is a programming language that is at the forefront of cross platform economics because it allows companies to write once and deploy everywhere.

-For example; using the server side engine (NodeJS) we can now power distributed microservices and application based infrastructures.
+For example; using the server side engine (Node.js) we can now power distributed microservices and application based infrastructures.

-A growing developer base, improved tooling and advanced server side support with NodeJS are placing JavaScript at the [forefront of enterprise development]([/javascript-is-the-future-of-application-development/](/javascript-is-the-future-of-application-development/)).
+A growing developer base, improved tooling and advanced server side support with Node.js are placing JavaScript at the [forefront of enterprise development](/javascript-is-the-future-of-application-development/){:target="_blank"}.

 Another example is React Native.
 This framework allows JavaScript to power IOS, Android and now even Windows Phones.
 We can begin to see a pattern emerge.
-We can re-use JavaScript from our NodeJS server and extract common business problems into our mobile apps: powerful stuff!
+We can re-use JavaScript from our Node.js server and extract common business problems into our mobile apps: powerful stuff!

 At Logic Room we use JavaScript and here is an architecture from a project which highlights how it can be used to take a write-once deploy everywhere, re-usable and modular code approach to software delivery in a distributed software system.
 The re-usable code is packaged up using the Node.js 'npm' module system (this is how you share code with JavaScript).

-It uses an [Angular](https://angular.io/){:target="_blank"} web app, a [React Native](http://www.reactnative.com/){:target="_blank"} mobile app.
+It uses an [Angular](https://angular.io/){:target="_blank"} web app, a [React Native](http://www.reactnative.com/){:target="_blank"} mobile app and a [Node](https://nodejs.org/en/){:target="_blank"} web api.

 ![JavaScript cross platform architecture example](images/3_image.png "JavaScript cross platform architecture example")

 In the diagram we have extracted common code out into shared modules and simply imported into the correct platforms during our developer build process.
 This encapsulation of the core business process (the order) into re-usable code is at the heart of the cross platform economy since it allows us to leverage the same code to remove duplication : cool!

 My collaborator Andy Ng is starting a movement called CLean (Contemporary Lean) in which he talks about his experience creating re-usable systems in consultancy, media and investment banking.
 In it he goes into depth about a team structure that promotes diversity but keeps re-usability at it's heart.
-You can see it [here](https://www.linkedin.com/pulse/clean-principle-engineering-andy-ng).
+You can see it [here](https://www.linkedin.com/pulse/clean-principle-engineering-andy-ng){:target="_blank"}.

 There are other deeper aspects of creating re-usable code and some of it reaches into advanced object oriented design, type safety, microservices and test driven development.
 I will look to cover these in a further article.
 So make sure you write to me and let me know what you want!

 ## Conclusion

 I believe software is broke.
 We spend millions writing and maintaining terrible systems.
-We find it hard to put the right management into place that will help us manage our technical assets; at the same time as looking at the strategy of the physical code we write.
+We find it hard to put the right resource into place that will help us manage our technical assets; at the same time as looking at the strategy of the physical code we write.

 We come up with many high-falutin IT movements which attempt to improve software: but software development isn't working for many.
-We have to get back designing high quality code bases which keep re-usability at heart.
+I think we should try and design high quality code bases which keep re-usability at heart.

 In this article hopefully I have distilled down another approach to systems development which:

 1. Makes re-usability a key aspect
 2. Leverages modern frameworks and tooling (for example JavaScript) to allow us to port our re-usable code to multiple platforms
-3. Given a simple equation which let's us asses from an economic perspective why this is important!
+3. Gives us an equation to let us asses from an economic perspective how cross platform economics work

 For the first time in history using a common language like JavaScript we hold the power to be able to manufacture software in a way that adds progressive value over time both internally AND externally, but only if we do it right!